This post may contain affiliate links. Any sales made through such links will reward me a small commission – at no extra cost for you!

 Maybe simply because it is so easy to customize DIY body scrubs and get exactly what I like…

 Anyways, this DIY coffee body scrub is not the only natural scrub I am using, but it is definitely at the top of the list of my favorites.
 As a coffee lover, I find the scent both stimulating and calming at the same time; kind of therapeutic.
 Plus, this scrub is cheap, easy to make and gives great results.

 I used to use DIY coffee scrubs on my face as well.
 But lately I started to be much more wary of what kind of damage harsh exfoliants can make in time.
 And even though they never caused any irritations on my face, I started to “preventively” keep coffee scrubs away from my facial skin.
-(Instead, I started to use this much gentler DIY face exfoliator.)
+(Instead, I started trying out much gentler exfoliators based on glycolic acid.)

-But, body skin is far more resilient and it can definitely take a nice, balanced DIY coffee body scrub.
+But, body skin is more resilient and it can take a nice, balanced DIY coffee body scrub.
 As long as you don’t rub it on like a maniac, of course.